-Cooling treatment for acute ischemic strokes shows promising preliminary resultsFebruary 21st, 2013 in Cardiology /
+Cooling treatment for acute ischemic strokes shows promising preliminary resultsFebruary 21, 2013 in Medicine & Health / Cardiology

 (Medical Xpress)—A limited time window to administer therapy for ischemic stroke means every second counts.
 Now doctors may be able to slow down the hands of time in this critical time frame by using hypothermia - cooling the body to halt reperfusion injury of brain tissue.